1. How Walrasians got it wrong

 The economist who does not understand that the actual state of economics is that of a failed science is a moron.
 The economist who does understand that Walrasianism, Keynesianism, Marxianism, Austrianism, and Pluralism is proto-scientific garbage but still defends one of these approaches and claims to do science is a fraudster.

 The three career paths of the economist are currently: (i) moron, (ii) fraudster, or (iii) paradigm shifter.
-Neither you nor Sandwichman nor the rest of your Trump University colleagues belongs to group (iii), i.e. the scientific elite.
+Neither you nor Sandwichman nor the rest of your Trump University colleagues belong to group (iii), i.e. the scientific elite.

 You say: “So, the problem is not profit theory and the failure to distinguish retained profits from distributed ones, it is capital theory and the failure to distinguish unrealized capital gains and realized ones.”